aquavox/zenx/README.md

 Transparency builds trust.
 We provide public access to key backend components so users can verify there is **no hidden logging, tracking, or data collection**.

 However, the core unique business logic, proprietary algorithms, and integrations are kept closed-source to protect Zenx.ink’s competitive edge and prevent unauthorized copying or cloning.
+ZENX plans to go fully open source once the project has reached enough maturity to the point where the threat of being copied/stolen is no longer as devastating to development as it is in earlier phases of adoption.

 ---